Mattshark89/OpenFlight-VRC/docs/README.md

 - [Featherdale - Chipori Village](https://vrchat.com/home/world/wrld_fe48b7d3-1eb7-4e4c-9d8a-97da1d14a4e4)
 - [Literally Furry Avatars](https://vrchat.com/home/world/wrld_9cfb9bf2-d667-4740-80aa-5b5e70ba48a39)

 Lastly, we implore world creators to tag their world with the [`openflight`](https://vrchat.com/home/search/openflight) tag, so that users can easily find worlds that use OpenFlight.
 If you are a world creator, please consider doing this.
+It'll help other users find your world as well.

 ## How does it work?
 There are quite a few systems that make up OpenFlight, so giving a concise awnser to this question is difficult.
 However, we will try to give a brief overview of the systems that make up OpenFlight.
 ### Flight System
 The flight system is the core of OpenFlight, and is responsible for the actual flight itself.
 This is mainly handled by [WingFlightPlusGlide.cs](/ScriptReference/Flight/WingFlightPlusGlide.md).
-The calculation is quite complicated, so it wont be covered here
 ### Avatar Detection
 The detection is handled by a few scripts.
 [AvatarDetection.cs](/ScriptReference/AvatarDetection/AvatarDetection.md) is the main script that handles the detection, using [AvatarListLoader.cs](/ScriptReference/AvatarDetection/AvatarListLoader.md) to load the avatar list from GitHub.
 The detection uses the currently worn avatars Spine, Chest, Head, Neck, Shoulder, Upper/Lower arm and hand bones to create a hash to compare against the list of known avatars.
 If a match is found, the flight system is enabled, and the avatar specific settings are loaded.